robin-norwood/TIY-SAT-Python-Aug-2016/onboarding/README.md

 Do the same with the [HTML and CSS](http://www.codecademy.com/en/tracks/web ) tutorial.
 HTML and CSS will be covered in the course, but not to the same depth as Python.

 As you go through these courses, take a note of anything that's confusing or surprising, and ask questions about those things at the appropriate time during class.
-A good habit to have as a software developer is that any time something surprises you, there's probably an opportunity to learn.
+A good habit to have as a software developer is that any time something surprises you, recognize it as an opportunity to learn.

 ## The Command Line
 The command line is an interface to the internals of your computer, as opposed to the graphical user interface (GUI) that we often use.
 We will be using the command line a lot in class, so learning the basics now will go a long way.